Wales

 I’m sure Wales will be at the forefront of these discussions with and I’m equally adamant that our game’s governing body should be ready to help out if needed.

-Last year's in generated such large revenues that surely some of that money can be used and spread across the various unions who need it most?
+Last year’s in Japan generated such large revenues that surely some of that money can be used and spread across the various unions who need it most?

 From a Welsh perspective, the WRU are doing all the right things.
 Martyn’s decision to stay on as chief executive even though he had been due to leave this summer is both noble and entirely correct.
 The governing body’s biggest earners – the players and coaches – will also have their pay packets cut and from the outside there does seem a coordinated approach.